Sustainable Business Development

 12 Figure Quality Management System at MorphoSys

 The programs developed in cooperation with or for partners are also fully secured by patent protection.
 MorphoSys’s patent department works closely with the relevant partners.
-The patents covering these drug development programs have durations that significantly exceed those of the underlying technology patents.
+Patents covering all drug development programs have durations that significantly exceed those of the underlying technologies.

-MorphoSys’s patent attorneys currently maintain over 50 different patent families worldwide in addition to the numerous patent families the Company pursues with its partners.
+MorphoSys’s patent lawyers are currently maintaining over 50 different patent families worldwide in addition to the numerous patent families the Company pursues with its partners.
 The patent portfolio is routinely analyzed and adapted to the Company’s corporate strategy.

-MorphoSys follows a progressive human resources policy for the long-term retention of professionally and personally suitable employees from a variety of fields.
-In an industry such as the biotechnology industry, where success largely depends on the creativity and commitment of staff, factors like employee retention and employee satisfaction are crucial for success.
-At the end of the reporting year, MorphoSys had employees representing 31 different nationalities (2015: 29) employed at the Company for an average of 6.9 years (2015: 6.0 years).
+MorphoSys operates a progressive human resources policy for the long-term retention of professionally and personally suitable employees from a variety of fields.
+In an industry such as the biotechnology industry, in which success is largely dependent on the creativity and commitment of staff, employee retention and satisfaction are crucial success factors.
+At the end of the reporting year, MorphoSys had employees representing 29 different nationalities (2014: 22) employed at the Company for an average of 6.0 years (2014: 5.8 years).

-Employees have access to a broad range of in-house and external training programs, advanced education, specialized continuing education and development programs and industry conferences.
-MorphoSys promotes not only ongoing professional education but also the personal development of its employees and in some cases even offers support through customized coaching.
+Employees have access to a broad range of in-house and external training programs, advanced education, specialized continuing education and development programs as well as industry conferences.
+MorphoSys promotes not only ongoing professional education but also the personal development of its employees and, in individual cases, even offers support through customized coaching.

 MorphoSys also actively promoted the professional career paths of specialists and experts during the reporting year.
-The intended goal of this type of career promotion, which is also available to employees without personnel responsibilities, is to continue to maintain flat hierarchies and place traditional management and professional career paths on equal footing, also in terms of titles and compensation structures.
+The goal of this type of career promotion – also for those without personnel responsibilities – is to maintain flat hierarchies and put traditional management and professional career paths on an equal footing, also in terms of titles and compensation structures.

 MorphoSys offers in-house vocational training to open up promising career prospects, particularly for young people.
 In awarding apprenticeships, the Company has been very successful in considering students who are equally suitable but do not have a diploma.
-On December 31, 2016, MorphoSys had one trainee in the IT department and six biology laboratory trainees (December 31, 2015: three IT trainees; six biology laboratory trainees).
+On December 31, 2015, MorphoSys had three trainees in the IT department and six biology laboratory trainees (December 31, 2014: two IT trainees; six biology laboratory trainees).

-MorphoSys maintains a Facebook career page to promote employer branding.
-The target group is potential applicants who want to learn more about the Company.
-The page presents employee profiles and reports on a variety of activities extending beyond the typical workday to give an authentic and modern impression of the Company.
+To improve employer branding, MorphoSys started a Facebook career page in March 2015.
+The target group is potential applicants who want to gain a better understanding of the Company.
+Employee profiles and information on a variety of activities that extend beyond a typical workday are presented to give an authentic and positive impression of the Company.

-New employees are helped to become familiar with the Group through extensive onboarding activities.
+MorphoSys helps new employees become more familiar with the Group through extensive onboarding activities.
 Employees can learn about the Company’s processes in two-day orientation seminars with presentations from all operating departments and by participating in laboratory tours.

-Free athletic and relaxation options, such as the recently introduced barbell weight training for strengthening the back muscles, soccer, volleyball and basketball, as well as autogenic training and massage for a fee, all work to promote health and socializing among employees across departments.
+Free sport and relaxation options, such as the recently introduced barbell weight training for strengthening the back muscles, soccer, volleyball and basketball, as well as autogenic training and massage for a fee promote health and socializing among employees across departments.
 All of the members of the Senior Management Group accepted an offer for free health checkups.

-Providing feasible concepts for reconciling a professional career with personal life is a strategic success factor for progressive companies.
-For many years, MorphoSys has been offering employees a diverse range of options, such as flexible working hours and special part-time employment arrangements.
+Feasible concepts for reconciling professional development with personal life are a strategic success factor for progressive companies and the reason MorphoSys has offered employees a diverse range of options, such as flexible work hours and special part-time employment arrangements, for many years.
 Modern IT equipment also allows employees to work during business trips or from their home office without interruption.
 MorphoSys makes it easier for employees with families to re-enter the workforce and combine work and family life.
 MorphoSys is also a co-founder of the “Biokids” kindergarten in Martinsried.
 Special arrangements for other services for working family members have also been made with a German service provider.